 - In parallel connected resistors, the voltage remains same across each resistor no matter what is the value of each resistor.

 I hope this post was helpful to you.
 This is what I know about the series and parallel resistance.
 And I will keep updating this post as I learn something new about the mentioned topic.
-If you have some knowledge please do share in comments.
-I really do appreciate it.

 Thank you so much for reading and have a good life.